-I fell in love instantly with the Polish city of Kraków when I visited with my boyfriend for my 21st birthday back in November.
-Before this I’d never considered visiting Poland, and probably couldn’t have even named any of its cities aside from Warsaw, but I’m so glad I was persuaded to give Kraków a chance (thanks, internet).
+I fell in love instantly with the Polish city of Kraków when I visited with my boyfriend for my 21st birthday.
+Before this I’d never considered visiting Poland, but I’m so glad I was persuaded to give Kraków a chance (thanks, internet).
 I now think it’s seriously underrated in comparison to other European cities, and it’s an absolute bargain of a weekend break from the UK!

-One more thing I’d like to add is that you shouldn’t let the practically Arctic temperatures put you off!
 We went to Kraków in late November and even though it was beyond freezing I think it’s the perfect time to visit, as long as you’re prepared.
-I loved wrapping up in a massive furry coat, hat, gloves and scarf every day, and without being cheesy the wintry weather made it feel almost magical.
-It even snowed on my birthday!!
+I loved wrapping up in a massive coat, hat, gloves and scarf every day and the wintry weather made it feel magical.
+It even snowed on my birthday!
 Being so close to December meant all the Christmas decorations were up too, including lots of festive market stalls and a huge tree in the main square which was really nice.

-So these are are just a few reflections on my first of hopefully many trips to the lovely little Polish city, Kraków.
-I can’t sing its praises enough, and if you’re looking for a European break somewhere a bit different, without the crowds, costs or clichés of Paris or Venice, then I think you’ll love it too.
+So after our little visit to Kraków, I can’t sing its praises enough.
+If you’re looking for a European break somewhere a bit different, without the crowds, costs or clichés of Paris or Venice, then I think you’ll love it too.
 I can’t wait to go back and maybe see some more of Poland too… if anybody has any other Polish travel suggestions then please let me know!